 Which courier companies can one use?

-Sending documents with EMS, NZ Post, Royal Mail, U.S. Postal Service (USPS) and other postal companies, even if choosing the courier option, does NOT guarantee that the document will never enter South Africa’s postal system.
+Sending documents with EMS, NZ Post, Royal Mail, U.S. Postal Service (USPS) and other postal companies, even if choosing the courier option, does NOT guarantee that the document will avoid South Africa’s postal system.
 You should NOT use these services to send or courier South African documents.
 EMS is especially slow and does not actually courier once it arrives in South Africa.

 Couriering is safe – go ahead and use it!